St1ngLeR/CDScriptManager/README.md

 - All comments are marked with a "#" character (for example, `# this is my useful comment!`).
 However, keep in mind that only single-line comments are supported.
 - CDScript does not use any specific character to end a line.
 Use a new line of other actions.
 - To go to the next line, "string" values ​​use `\n`.
-- For "integer" values CDScript is supports simple mathematical operations (addition, subtraction, multiplication, division).
+- For "integer" values CDScript supports simple mathematical operations (addition, subtraction, multiplication, division).
 ### Main variables
 In order for information about scripts to be conveniently displayed in managers, the CDScript language introduces the main variables that are read by the manager when selecting a script from the list of scripts.
 There are only 6 main variables and the beginning of their names are marked with a "~" character: `~cdscript_name`, `~cdscript_version`, `~cdscript_description`, `~cdscript_author`, `~cdscript_website`, `~cdscript_email`.